Non-Compliance with Motion Practices

 Please review Judge Hunt’s main webpage for all dates on which she will not be available to hear motions.

-The Court will enter an order at least 24 hours prior to the hearing date if no appearance is necessary or the hearing will proceed telephonically.
+The Court will generally enter an order at least 24 hours prior to the hearing date if no appearance is necessary or the hearing will proceed telephonically.
 Otherwise, the parties should expect to appear in-person for scheduled hearings.

-Meet and Confer Requirement
+Meet and Confer Requirement and Certification

 Extensions of Time